-Listing: BHYD (model), NIJ/CS (Effective), NREPP (Legacy), OJJDP (Effective, multiple studies), CASEL (SELect Model), U.S. Department of Education Whole School Reform (Approved Model), and What Works Clearinghouse, Evidence for ESSA (Strong rating), National Dropout Prevention Network (Strong Evidence) Description: Positive Action is a Pre-K-12 social-emotional learning (SEL) program that addresses the whole child-physical, intellectual, social and emotional domains-producing improved academic scores, emotional regulation and behavior, including reductions in bullying, violence, substance use and sexual risk behaviors.
-The program's universal philosophy: you feel good about yourself when you do positive actions and there is a positive way to do everything, which is depicted by the Thoughts-

-Actions-Feelings about Self Circle.
-It is taught across six unit concepts in 15-20-minute lessons which integrate pro-social curriculum for 15 minutes two to four times per week.
+BHYD (model), NIJ/CS (Effective), NREPP (Legacy), OJJDP (Effective, multiple studies), CASEL (SELect Model), U.S. Department of Education Whole School Reform (Approved Model), and What Works Clearinghouse, Evidence for ESSA (Strong rating), National Dropout Prevention Network (Strong Evidence)

+Positive Action is a Pre-K-12 social-emotional learning (SEL) program that addresses the whole child-physical, intellectual, social and emotional domains-producing improved academic scores, emotional regulation and intellectual, social and emotional domains-producing improved academic scores, emotional regulation and behavior, including reductions in bullying, violence, substance use and sexual risk behaviors.
+The program's universal philosophy: you feel good about yourself when you do positive actions and there is a positive way to do everything, which is depicted by the Thoughts-Actions-Feelings about Self Circle.
+It is taught across six unit concepts in 15-20-minute lessons that integrate pro-social curriculum for 15 minutes two to four times per week.
 It also has components for climate development, counseling, conflict resolution, bullying prevention, drug education, and family and community engagement.
 The curriculum then moves into teaching positive actions (skills/healthy practices) for physical, intellectual, social, and emotional areas.
 In addition to a reduction in sexual risk behaviors and violent behaviors, students report an increase in emotional regulation and academic performance.
 It is aligned with Common Core and State standards as well as SEL standards/competencies.

-Target: Differentiated by grade level for students PreK-12, Spanish option available for K-4 and 7-8.
+iaiget.
+Differentiated by grade level for students Frek-12, Spanish option available for k-4 and 7-6.
 Content: Posters, games, music, puppets, and manipulatives, plays, radio scripts, stories, journaling Cost: Delivery of training differs depending on whether face-to-face, on site (\$5,000 per day including travel expenses) or online (\$300 per hour).
 Grade level instructor's kits run \$400-550 each.

-14. RealConsent
+16. RealConsent